stabudesk/chipmonk/README.md

 # introducing gfmatchup
 Attempting to match up gff's to see which features are in which.

+# what's difference between chipmonk and chipmonk2
+Well, the key difference is that chipmonk2 is the more modern, and so it's recommended.

 # First run and test files

 These are the different yeast reference genomes.